rodri0001/novelty-gamemode/README.md

-# noveltyv5
+# Novelty Roleplay Gamemode v5 Rodriquez.
-SA-MP Novelty v5 Gamemode
+# It was coded with the Pawn programming language.